wardellbagby/lyricistant/docs/3-how_the_renderer_works.md

 The renderer is comparatively much simpler than the various platforms, since platforms do the majority of the heavy-lifting.
 If you have React experience, you should hopefully be pretty comfortable exploring here without much guidance.
-If you aren't, please let me know and I'll update the documentation to be clearer!
+If you aren't, please let me know, and I'll update the documentation to be clearer!

 The renderer code lives in [packages/renderer](../packages/renderer).